-4Although we recognize the conceptual distinction between sex and gender, in this paper we use them interchangeably, in keeping with norms in economics.
+5Although we recognize the conceptual distinction between sex and gender, in this paper we use them interchangeably, in keeping with norms in economics.

-5This is an observation that many social scientists in sociology, psychology, and political science have studied for decades, though causal identification has typically been a challenge.
-See, for example (Bratton, 2005; Kanter, 1977; Krook, 2010; McDonald et al., 2004; Spangler et al., 1978; Yoder et al., 1998; Zimmer, 1988).

-Shaw, 2007; Wuchty et al., 2007).
+6This is an observation that many social scientists in sociology, psychology, and political science have studied for decades, though causal identification has typically been a challenge.
+See, for example (Bratton, level, understanding how to design effective teams is a crucial task for employers because teams can be an efficient way to coordinate production requiring a diversity of skills, talents, and information (Eckel and Grossman, 2005; Lindbeck and Snower, 2000) and have become increasingly common in the workplace (Berg et al., 1996; Boning et al., 2007; Hamilton et al., 2003; Nix, 2020; Lawler and Mohrman, 2003; Lazear and Shaw, 2007; Wuchty et al., 2007).
 All of this suggests that patterns of gender marginalization are not just normatively concerning, but also have implications for team effectiveness and firms' productivity.

-In our field experiment, we address some of the limitations of previous work by examining group dynamics in randomized groups that meet repeatedly over an extended period of time in a natural setting.
-In short, across a wide variety of outcomes, we find that token women experience this team-based program differently than other participants.
-In majority-male teams, women's skills and participation are significantly under-recognized and sometimes even penalized.
-Finally, our examination of mechanisms suggests that women cannot simply "lean in" to rectify their influence deficit by actively participating in group discussion.
+Our research design allows us to address some of the limitations of previous work by examining group dynamics in randomized groups that meet repeatedly over an extended period of time in a natural and meaningful setting.
+We find that across a wide variety of outcomes, token women experience this team-based program differently than all other participants.
+When women are outnumbered, their leadership and participation are significantly underrecognized.
+And, our examination of mechanisms suggests that women cannot simply "lean in" to rectify these deficits.